SiddarthVijayAnand/SiddarthVijayAnand/README.md

 ## 🚀 About Me
-I'm a High School Student from Chennai.I am intrested businesses and technology.
+I'm a High School Student from Chennai.
+I am intrested in businesses and technology.
 I'm also the CEO and Technical Head of Hire Your Choice.

 ## 🛠 Skills